wultra/mtoken-sdk-ios/docs/Error-Handling.md

 ## WMTErrorReason

 Each `WMTError` has a `reason` property why the error was created.
-Such reason can be useful when you're creating for example a general error handling or reporting. or debugging your code
+Such reason can be useful when you're creating for example a general error handling or reporting, or when you're debugging the code.

 ### Known WMTErrorReason options